pwx22/pwx22-r75/readme.md

 - **Layer 5 (System)**: Emphasizes the DFU (`Esc`) and EEPROM Clear (`E`) controls in red.

 ### Night Mode
-- Tap `Home` on the base layer to toggle layers 0–2 between the VIA-selected color/brightness and the stored **Night** preset.
+- Tap `PgDn` on the base layer to toggle layers 0–2 between the VIA-selected color/brightness and the stored **Night** preset.
-- Hold `Fn` (momentary layer 3) and press `Home` to capture the current VIA hue/brightness as the new **Night** preset (saved to EEPROM).
+- Hold `Fn` (momentary layer 3) and press `PgDn` to capture the current VIA hue/brightness as the new **Night** preset (saved to EEPROM).
 The firmware ships with #ff985a at 10 % brightness as the default Night profile.

 Layers 1 and 2 ship as clones of the base typing layer so you have two blank canvases ready for VIA custom layouts.